PurpleAmaranth/regex-tutorial/Develop/gist-regex-tutorial.md

 Although out URL example doesn't rely on flags, it is so important I wanted to include a couple of examples for you.

 Flags are usually included at the end of the regex following second slash.
-They are used to give additional functionality to the regex serach or spcfiy it limits for what matches.
+They are used to give additional functionality to the regex search or specify it limits for what matches.

 ```
 Examples:
 `d` --- make indices for substring matches.
 `g` --- make a global search.
-`i` --- make a case-senstive search.
+`i` --- make a case-sensitive search.
 `m` --- make a multi-line search.
 `s` --- allow '.' to match newline characters.
 `u` --- treat patterns as unicode sequences.